exakat/exakat/docs/Rules.rst

 +--------------+---------------------------+

 .. _could-typehint:

 Could Typehint
 ##############

-Arguments that are tested with `instanceof <http://php.net/manual/en/language.operators.type.php>`_ gain from making it a Typehint.
+Arguments that are tested with `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ gain from making it a Typehint.

 .. code-block:: php

    <?php

    function foo($a, $b) {
-       // $a is tested for B with instanceof. if (!$a instanceof B) {
+       // $a is tested for B with 'instanceof. if (!$a 'instanceof B) {
            return;
        }